larry156/CS1XA3/Project01/README.md

 Once the script runs, you will be prompted to input the feature you want to use.
 Simply enter in the name of the feature (listed in each feature's section below) you wish to run, then press enter.
+If you enter a feature that doesn't exist, the program will not work.
+Feature names are case-sensitive.

 ## Feature Checkout Latest Merge
 **Description**: This feature will locate the latest commit with the word "merge" in its commit message, and then automatically checkout that commit.
 Note: This will put you in a detached HEAD state, and is case-insensitive.

+Note: This feature will not work if you have local changes that would be overwritten by checking out another commit.
+If this is the case, do a `git stash` before using this feature.

 **Execution**: Input "checkout_latest_merge" (without the quotes) when prompted.